Kolin63/winter2024/README.md

 # ❄️ Winter 2024
 A cozy website with countdowns to various Winter holidays!
-Check it out [here](winter2024.kolin63.com) Made for the Hack Club Winter 2024 Boba Drop.
+Check it out [here](https://winter2024.kolin63.com).
+Made for the Hack Club Winter 2024 Boba Drop, so it is also [here](https://kolin63.github.io/winter2024) on my GitHub.io page.

 ## 🖼️ Screenshots
 ![It's Winter!](/art/promo1.png)